Seal of the president of the Philippines

-Description and Symbolism
+Description and symbolism

 The seal is composed of the coat of arms of the president, which, according to Executive Order No. 310 of 2004 consists of:

 Regarding the design of the seal, the executive order states the following:

-Some of the symbols in the arms are derived from the National Flag, and retain their meaning.
+Some of the symbols in the arms are derived from the national flag, and retain their meaning.
 The eight-rayed sun represent the eight provinces placed under martial law in 1896 at the onset of the Philippine Revolution.
-On the sun there is an equilateral triangle (colored red as opposed to the Flag's white), representing liberty, equality, and fraternity, which were ideals of the Revolution.
+On the sun there is an equilateral triangle (colored red as opposed to the flag's white), representing liberty, equality, and fraternity, which were ideals of the Revolution.
 The stars at the corners of the triangle represent the three major island groups of Luzon, Visayas and Mindanao.

 At the center of the coat of arms is a sea-lion, which is derived from the coat of arms of the city of Manila granted by King Philip II of Spain in 1596.
 It has the upper half of a lion, and the lower half and curled tail of a fish.
 The sea-lion as a heraldic device ultimately comes from the lion on the coat of arms of Castile and León; since the islands were an overseas (ultramar) possession, the lion became a sea lion.

+Uses

+Section 3 of Executive Order No. 310 outlines the following provisions regarding the use of the presidential seal and associated insignia:

+The seal is prominently used on presidential lecterns, the official state car and aircraft, and most notably on official documents and correspondence.
+The coat of arms (without the encircling title) is displayed on the presidential standard, on the carpet in the Reception Hall of Malacañan Palace, on the official seal of the Presidential Security Command (minus the ring of stars), and in various commemorative coins honoring former presidents.

 History

+The first presidential seal

 The seal was first used by President Manuel Roxas in 1947.
 It was designed by Captain Galo B. Ocampo of the Philippine Heraldry Committee, who also designed the coat of arms of the Philippines.
 The seal was officially prescribed on January 7, 1947, when Executive Order No. 38 of 1947 was signed.
 It prescribed the coat of arms and seal of the president as:

 On July 4, 1951, President Elpidio Quirino, signed Executive Order No. 457 into law prescribing that:

 At the time of signing, the Philippines had 52 provinces.